ShoshBeer/LearningDictionaries/README.md

 ### Download an Already Made Dictionary

-*Note: The dictionaries I have processed are available for download in this repo, but they have not been recreated after each feature addition or bug fix.
-Therefore, the ready-made dictionaries may not fit the format exactly, may not have all the words expected, may have more words than expected, may have duplicates, and may have other issues.*
+*Note: The dictionaries I have processed are available for download in this repo, but they are not necessarily recreated after each feature addition or bug fix.
+See `dictionaries/settings.json` for information on the parameters used to create each dictionary.*

 1. Find the language(s) you want in the `dictionaries/` folder, organized by language code.
 2. Download the files you want.